nimadez/voxel-builder/README.md

 Electron is recommended for working with a large number of voxels

 Higher values can have the following problems:
-- Unable to quick-save baked meshes (DOMException: exceeded the quota)
-- Intolerable delay when starting the real-time renderer
+- Intolerable delay when starting the renderer
 - Chrome tab may freeze or crash

 Of course, the number of voxels is unlimited,